 Exponent provides high quality engineering and scientific consulting services to clients around the world.
 Our service offerings are provided on a project-by-project basis.
 Many projects require support from multiple practices.
-We currently operate 23 practices and centers, including:
+We currently operate 23 practices and centers in two operating segments, Engineering and other scientific and Environmental and health: